Effective Medium Theory for Time-modulated Subwavelength Resonators: Introduction

-Our theory in this paper provides a general framework for the effective medium theory of time-modulated subwavelength metamaterials.
-It applies to subwavelength resonator systems where the modulation frequency is of the same order as the subwavelength quasifrequencies and the operating frequency (\textit{i.e.}, the frequency of the incident wave) is in the low-frequency regime.
-It also generalises to higher space dimensions.
 In contrast to this paper, previous works have successfully established an effective medium theory for the low-frequency regime, in which the operating frequency is significantly smaller than the resonant frequency and the material parameters are static in time \cite{Caflisch_Miksis_Papanicolaou_Ting_1985,Caflisch_Miksis_Papanicolaou_Ting_1985_waveprop,Kargl2002}.
-Furthermore, it is worth emphasising that the time-modulations considered in this paper are very different from the travelling wave-form modulations discussed in \cite{liu,rizza,pendry1,touboul2024high} and in the references therein.
-By exploiting the subwavelength resonances of the system, they lead to fundamentally different wave propagation and scattering phenomena \cite{ammari2024scattering}.
+Furthermore, it is worth emphasising that the time-modulations considered in this paper are very different from the travelling wave form modulations discussed in \cite{liu,rizza,pendry1,touboul2024high} and in the references therein, where the mathematical analysis is simplified by passing to a moving coordinate frame.
+Opposed to the time-modulation in travelling wave form, our setting leads to the coupling of different frequency harmonics and is characterised by a system of coupled differential equations.
+By exploiting the subwavelength resonance of the building blocks, such systems may exhibit subwavelength resonant quasifrequencies \cite{ammari2024scattering}, spatiotemporally localised modes \cite{liora2024st_localisation}, $k$-gaps and unidirectional band gaps \cite{jinghao1}.
 Moreover, their mathematical treatment is more involved.
-On the other hand, numerous papers have established an effective medium theory for subwavelength resonator systems based on the point interaction approximation \cite{pointapp1,pointapp2} resulting in the Lippmann-Schwinger equation \cite{Hai_Habib,florian23,florian_MonteCarlo,Ammari_Challa,Foldy_1945}.
+In the static setting, numerous papers have established an effective medium theory for subwavelength resonator systems based on the point interaction approximation \cite{pointapp1,pointapp2} resulting in the Lippmann-Schwinger equation \cite{Hai_Habib,florian23,florian_MonteCarlo,Ammari_Challa,Foldy_1945}.
 In contrast to the static setting, we are faced with a coupled problem in the time-modulated case, which yields an infinite linear system of Lippmann-Schwinger-type equations instead.
 Moreover, implementing the point interaction approximation under the assumption of time-dependent material parameters is highly non-trivial, as there are two subwavelength quasifrequencies for a single time-modulated resonator.
 We shall see that, under suitable assumptions on volume fraction, configuration and incident frequency, we can adapt the results valid in the static case \cite{Hai_Habib} to hold true in the time-modulated case.